George Ensor: For emancipation and reform—break with O'Connell

-Ensor was among the first Armagh members of the Catholic Association, a notable position for a Protestant in a county renowned as a stronghold of the Orange Order and the Brunswick Clubs—associations, as Ensor described them, of "illiberals" whose "loyalty" to the Crown rests on the impunity to exclude, "abuse and insult" their Catholic fellow countrymen.
-In late 1827,their opposition forced Ensor and a coterie of Ulster reformers around Lord Rossmore to abandon plans for provincial meeting to be convened, as they imagined, in the patriotic spirit of the Irish Volunteers.
+Ensor was among the first Armagh members of the Catholic Association.
+This was a notable position for a Protestant in a county renowned as a stronghold of the Orange Order and the Brunswick Clubs.
+As described by Ensor, these were associations of "illiberals" whose "loyalty" to the Crown rests on the impunity to exclude, "abuse and insult" their Catholic fellow countrymen.

+In Armagh, Ensor did have an unexpected ally: the sitting MP Charles Brownlow recanted his Orange Order opposition to emancipation, and was successfully returned to Westminster for the county in the general election of 1826.
+Loyalist opposition, however, was sufficiently intimidating that Ensor and a coterie of Ulster reformers around Lord Rossmore had to abandon plans to build on this success with a provincial meeting to be convened, as they imagined, in the patriotic spirit of the Irish Volunteers.